KOLLMORGEN AKM DC SERVO MOTOR FOR PACKAGING MACHINES

 48 volts for the ideal drive

 These objectives ultimately resulted in servo-drive technology that works with a voltage supply of 48 volts.
 The benefit: Dynamic Drives – a high-performance system partner to KOLLMORGEN in Belgium and the Netherlands for more than 20 years – has now been able to implement the ultracompact S-Dias range from SIGMATEK.
-The compact fully-integrated servo amplifiers with DC 061 axis modules for motors with resolver input fit on the DIN rails and feature dimensions reminiscent of I/O systems.
+The compact fully-integrated servo drives with DC 061 axis modules for motors with resolver input fit on the DIN rails and feature dimensions reminiscent of I/O systems.
 The controllers are designed for nominal power ratings of up to 300 watts at 6 amps of continuous current and voltage of 48 volts.
 “This output is enough to drive the labeler with sufficient dynamic and at high precision”, says Frank ten Velde, Account Manager at SigmaControl (exclusive partner to SIGMATEK in the Benelux countries).
 KOLLMORGEN chose an AKM synchronous servo motor with frame size 3 as a basis for the 48 volt motor and adapted this for low voltage use with corresponding adjustments to the winding.

 The motors are responsible for taking the labeling material from the roll with synchronized speed to the actual packaging process on the outer side of the packaging film so that it can then be applied before entering the forming shoulder.
 A total of three AKM 3 units in the 48 volt version are installed for unwinding, feeding and winding up the carrier material.
 VH Vertical Packaging also uses AKM synchronous servo motors from KOLLMORGEN for other machine processes, although these are in the standard three-phase design.
 Uses include for instance the drive for the welding beam for transverse sealing as well as the vertical feed for the filled bags.
 As the Dutch company also uses the same control and drive architecture from both manufacturers for these tasks which require higher nominal ratings from the actuators, the company saves time in engineering through standardization and thereby also reduces the interfaces in the machine.